Summer Reading Program

 Pick up your copy of this year's Summer Reading Program book, Reality Is Broken: Why Games Make Us Better and How They Can Change the World by Jane McGonigal, at the University Bookstore during Orientation.
 Read the book when you return home, try to keep a reader's journal where you jot down ideas about the text, participate on Facebook, consider entering the composition contest related to this book (for details, visit the Howe Writing Center), and bring the book with you when you return to campus in August.
 Immediately after Convocation, you will join others - usually from your residence hall - for small group discussion of the book with professors, student affairs staff, and/or returning upperclass students.

-Convocation 2013 will be held in the South Residental Quad on Friday, August 23, with the book’s author, Jane McGonigal, as featured speaker.
+Convocation 2013 will be held on The Hub Friday, August 23, with the book’s author, Jane McGonigal, as featured speaker.
 The ceremony begins this year at 9:00 am.
 As is our tradition, discussion groups will convene directly after the ceremony (sometime between 10:00 and 10:30) and run for approximately 45 minutes to an hour.